lucky-media/guidelines/src/content/docs/frontend/tailwind.md

 ## Installation

-Kick things off by running:
+Run the following to install Tailwind and its dependencies:

 ```bash
 npm install -D tailwindcss@latest postcss@latest autoprefixer@latest
 ```

-Create a fresh `postcss.config.js` file in the root directory with the following code:
+Create a `postcss.config.js` file in the root of your project:

 ```js
 module.exports = {